rafaco/InAppDevTools/README.md

       <img src="https://www.openhub.net/p/InAppDevTools/widgets/project_thin_badge.gif"/></a>-->
 </p>

-**A library to enhance the internal compilations of Android apps, adding tools to improve the productivity of their internal users.
-We get included in debug builds and our UI shows over the app, allowing to inspect the running app and to send contextualized reports to the development team.**
+**A library to enhance the internal compilations of any Android app, adding useful tools for early stage users.
+They can get info on what they are testing, send comprehensive crash reports and inspect their running app on the go.
+It also bring a customizable team panel and other helpful tools, all within their app.**

-For developers this is conceptually similar to Chrome DevTools but packed inside your app.
+**For developers** this is conceptually similar to Chrome DevTools but packed inside your app.
 We provide a complete set of tools to inspect, analyze and modify a running app from within it, without cable/computer.
-It helps to understand what's really happening underneath in order to highlight issues and bug causes.
+It helps them to understand what's really happening underneath in order to highlight issues and bug causes.

-For tester and other internal users, this library provide exact information of what they are testing and allow them to easily report any crash or issues founded.
-These reports automatically include a zip with valuable information for developers like apk info, repro steps, logs, screenshots, etc.
+**For tester** and other internal users, this library provide exact information of what they are testing and allow them to easily report any crash or issues founded.
+These reports automatically include a zip with valuable information for developers like repro steps, screenshots, logs and info about app, build, device, info,  etc.

-Your production users get neither any of our features nor apk size increase.
+Your **production users** get neither any of our features nor apk size increase.
 They get a spotless app which has been thoroughly polish in an agile development process, enhanced by our tools :)

 #### Tools